Johnny328/WDN-contaminant-simultaneous/researchLog.md

+### 20160420
+* Brute Force: implementation stuck in non-feasibility errors in equality.
+* Way to implement distance: store the relevant critical vulN in a d.v, then use only those sensors for those vulN -- 1 per vulN.
+Can find thier distance exactly, because it's only one.

 ### 20160419
 * Fixed no feasible solution in node imple.: Part of two bugs, actuator zeroes aren't handled, node the inequality isn't handled properly.
 * Zero in the dj will cause a meltdown of inequality(dj < Dij) logic 5 lines below.